Marr0x/Heuristieken/README.md

 - Numpy 1.14.3

 ### Code ###
-This folder holds all the scripts: algorithms, classes, and helper functions.
+This folder holds all the scripts: classes, algorithms and helper functions.

 - Classes:
     - Fruitfly Class: This class consists of attributes of a fruitfly, such as